 Begin by checking your SSL Certificate.
-This should be your first task to fix err_ssl_version_or_cipher_mismatch error.
+It should be your first task to fix the err_ssl_version_or_cipher_mismatch error.
 Moreover, you can view the certificate on chrome and perform a legitimate analysis.
 This analysis will be free, in-detailed, and structured too.
-You can do so with the help of many free online tools as well.
+You can do so with the help of many free online tools.

 All you need to do is insert your domain name and submit it.
-The tool will give you certificate details like issued to, issued from, domain name, encryption strength, etc.
+Then, the tool will give you certificate details like issued to, issued from, domain name, encryption strength, etc.